nrk/redis-rdb/README.md

 The `RDB::Dumper` module can be used to create classes that dump the data read from an .rdb file into a new file using a different format.
-An example would be to create an AOF file for Redis or to store the data into JSON or CVS.
+An example would be to create an AOF file for Redis or to store the data into JSON or CSV.
 This is an example of using `RDB::Dumpers::AOF`:

 ```ruby
 require 'rdb'